In-form Sinner wins Italian Open to complete career Golden Masters

 Sinner overcame exhaustion to beat Daniil Medvedev in the semifinals in a rain-delayed match that required two days to finish.
 But there were no signs of fatigue against the 25th-ranked Ruud, who has been one of the circuit’s top clay-court players for years.

-Ruud reached two finals at Roland Garros, losing to Rafael Nadal in 2022 and Novak Djokovic in 2023.
+Ruud reached two finals at Roland Garros, losing to Rafael Nadal in 2022 and Djokovic in 2023.
 But the Norwegian wasted an early break and a 2-0 advantage at the start of the first set against Sinner, who quickly broke back and then broke again towards the end of the set with the help of three key drop shots – two of which were so well-placed that Ruud didn’t even run for them.

 A big backhand winner up the line gave Sinner another break in the opening game of the second set.